About

 Short Bio...

 Todd Brian Backus is a new works director, dramaturg, and illustrator based in Portland, Maine.
 He likes to work on "weird theatre" by which he means: Sci-fi plays about absentee voting, Chekhovian cavemen plays, time-traveling gentrification musicals for kids, and plays that combine poetry, swordplay, and ghosts.
-His work focuses on showcasing stories that stretch the theatrical imagination as he did in his first Too Strange to Live, Too Weird to Die series with Caridad Svich’s Red Bike, Kevin R. Free’s Am I Dead?, and Topher Payne’s Angry Fags.
-In 2021 Todd received grant funding to launch a second season of Too Strange to Live from the Maine Arts Commission.
-He used that funding to produce readings of The Zero Hour by Madeleine George, A Beautiful Day in November on the Banks of the Greatest of the Great Lakes by Kate Benson, and peerless by Jiehae Park.
-Todd is a co-producer of Dungeons + Drama Nerds, a weekly podcast that explores the intersection of theatre and tabletop roleplaying games (currently in its third season); a co-founder and Artistic Producer with PowerOut; and a co-founder and former producer of Hot Pepper Theater.
+His work focuses on showcasing stories that stretch the theatrical imagination which he aims to do with his newly founded theatre company Fox Bramble.
+Todd was a co-producer of Dungeons + Drama Nerds, a weekly podcast that explored the intersection of theatre and tabletop roleplaying games for three seasons; a co-founder and Artistic Producer with PowerOut; and a co-founder and former producer of Hot Pepper Theater.

 Influences...